-While up to about 55 years ago champagne style sparklers were laboriously made by hand, it now requires special equipment such as automatically rotating cages (called gyropalettes) that can gently shake (called "riddling") over 500 bottles at a time so that the lees (i.e., expired yeast cells) can collect into the necks of each bottle, which are later removed during a "disgorgement" stage.
-Most wineries do not have proper equipment for riddling, disgorging and bottling with wired champagne corks; hence, Donaldson's booming business.
+While up to about 55 years ago champagne-style sparklers were laboriously made by hand, it now requires special equipment such as automatically rotating cages (called gyropalettes) that can gently shake (called "riddling") over 500 bottles at a time so that the lees (i.e., expired yeast cells) can collect into the necks of each bottle, which are later removed during a "disgorgement" stage.
+Most wineries do not have the proper equipment for riddling, disgorging, and bottling with wired champagne corks; hence, Donaldson's booming business.

 Donaldson tells us: "I'm now running at least 8 cages a week for my winery clients.
 The normal method is wineries bring me their finished wines.
 The wines are typically made from grapes picked around 18° Brix since we need the wines to be lower in alcohol and higher in acid to make a higher quality sparkling wine.
 All the wines going into our own LVVR sparklers are made from Lodi-grown grapes, which we press and ferment ourselves."